-Spinosaurus was a semi aquatic predator, along the margins of lagoons and it has been theorised a free swimmer.
-The many sawfish in the fossil deposit at Kem Kem suggest this was one of the main sources of food for Spinosaurus.
-We often find the teeth and bones of Spinosaurus along side the rostral teeth of the Onchopristis numidus sawfish, up to 23 feet in length!
+Spinosaurus was a semi-aquatic predator, along with the margins of lagoons and it has been theorised a free swimmer.
+The many sawfishes in the fossil deposit at Kem Kem suggests this was one of the main sources of food for Spinosaurus.
+We often find the teeth and bones of Spinosaurus alongside the rostral teeth of the Onchopristis numidus sawfish, up to 23 feet in length!
 And hybodus sharks, up to 7 feet in length.
-Palaeontologists also have suggested the large sail which may have been a multicoloured warning of size to other Spinosaurs when hunting and semi submerged when swimming.
+Palaeontologists also have suggested the large sail which may have been a multicoloured warning of size to other Spinosaurs when hunting and semi-submerged when swimming.
 Here is a opportunity to gain a rare and fine grade fossilised dinosaur tooth of the ferocious and renowned theropod predator, longer than Tyrannosaurus rex, with slender but powerful snapping crocodile gharial type elongated jaws, ornamental ribbed dorsal sail and huge conical peg ripping teeth which terrorised the cretaceous waterways, which today have evolved into the Sahara desert region between Morocco and Algeria.

-There are various influences affecting fossil dinosaur teeth and their recovery, the extraction process's play a role on the overall outcome of fossils generally, particularly the dinosaur teeth of north Africa.
+There are various influences affecting fossil dinosaur teeth and their recovery, the extraction process plays a role in the overall outcome of fossils generally, particularly the dinosaur teeth of North Africa.
 Dinosaur fossils and the diminishing resource they are, in this region of the world and in this unique deposition, near complete teeth are limited in the fossil record.
-It requires much time in the field at the fossil bed digging long trenches and under ground pits and tunnels to acquire fossil teeth and dinosaur bones and often not of good quality or of good preservation, many are lost when the excavations are carried out by commercially minded fossil diggers whom are often pressured to extract fossils in an area of military and political unrest.
+It requires much time in the field at the fossil bed digging long trenches and underground pits and tunnels to acquire fossil teeth and dinosaur bones and often not of good quality or of good preservation, many are lost when the excavations are carried out by commercially minded fossil diggers who are often pressured to extract fossils in an area of military and political unrest.